 In 2004, MHSA allocated \$444.5 million for the WET component.
-These funds support counties and the Department of Health Care Access and Information (HCAI) (previously, the Office of Statewide Health Planning and Development) to enhance the public mental health workforce.
+These funds support counties and the Department of Health Care Access and Information (HCAI) to enhance the public mental health workforce.

 Local WET Programs

 In FY 2006-07 and FY 2007-08, counties received \$210 million of the total allocation for local WET programs.
 They had through FY 2016-17 to expend these funds.